mahmoudparsian/data-warehousing/README.md

 </summary>

-		Where do you store a petabyte of data for  business intelligence?
+		Where do you store a petabyte of data for
-		A  data warehouse, that’s where.
+		business intelligence?
+A  data warehouse,
+		that’s where.
+Data spans for 2+ years...

+		At its  core, a  Data  Warehouse  is  a centralized, read-optimized system designed
+		specifically for querying, reporting, and
+		analytics.
+It’s where your business data goes after it’s been cleaned, structured,  and
+		denormalized for performance.

+		Unlike operational databases that are built
+		for transactions —  fast  inserts,  updates,
+		deletes — a warehouse is built for OLAP (online analytical processing): aggregations, joins,
+		historical trends, and slow-but-heavy queries.

 </details>